-Mark this essay(Sociology AQA);Social PolicyWatch
+Mark this essay(Sociology AQA);Social PolicyWatch this thread

 There has also been global views on policies and its impact on preferences, such as the kibbutz in Israel, in which children are raised up by the community and not there working parents, however the outcome of this policy, led to more people preferring a conventional nuclear side of the family because they believe that children was best adequately socialised within this family type.
 Another global example is China's one child policy, due to the overcrowding of the population; this outcome has led to disproportionate ratio of males to females.
 These policies in comparison to Britain tend to intervene less directly in family life.